Consumer Fireworks

 No person being the parent or guardian of any person under the age of eighteen (18) years shall allow the person to discharge any consumer fireworks except when such parent or guardian or some other responsible person of eighteen (18) years of age or over is in direct supervision and control.

-“Chief Fire Official” means the Chief of Windsor Fire and Rescue Services or his designate(s).
+“Chief Fire Official” means the Chief of Windsor Fire and Rescue Services or their designate(s).

 No person shall discharge consumer fireworks except on the following days: